-We employ for rules and programs the same notational convention concerning priming as we did for formulas, i.e., r' shall be the result of replacing each atom pin r by p' and, similarly, Π' is given by $\{r' \mid r \in \Pi\}$.
+We employ for rules and programs the same notational convention concerning priming as we did for formulas, i.e., r' shall be the result of replacing each atom pin r by p', and, similarly, Π' is given by $\{r' \mid r \in \Pi\}$.

-Note that programs properly generalise disjunctive logic programs (Gelfond and Lifschitz 1991), which are characterised by the condition that bodies of rules are conjunctions of literals and heads are disjunctions of atoms.
+Note that programs properly generalise normal logic programs, which are characterised by the condition that bodies of rules are conjunctions of literals and heads are just atoms, and disjunctive logic programs, which are similarly defined except that heads may be disjunctions of atoms.